 Another way to transport groceries is to simply hang the grocery bags on your handlebars.
 This method is free and doesn’t require anything extra, not even a rear rack or cords.
 The simplicity of this method comes at the cost of making the bike slightly difficult to handle due to the weight on the handlebars and the swinging of the bags.
 So, it is best to not have too much hanging off your handlebars.

 Tips for grocery shopping on a bike

-Cut down on excess packaging: You can easily avoid buying items that have a lot of useless packaging.
-These are usually processed foods which are not as good for you anyway.
+4. Cut down on excess packaging: You can easily avoid buying items that have a lot of useless packaging.
+These are usually processed foods that are not as good for you anyway.
 You’ll be saving valuable space, eating healthier, and reducing plastic waste all at the same time.

 Some safety tips